B1QUAD/python-tutorial/README.md

 The simplest Python program is just an empty text file.
 Python doesn't require any special functions or objects to be created unlike C or Java.
-The Python iterpreter will simply execute each line in the source file starting at the top.
+The Python interpreter will simply execute each line in the source file starting at the top.

 As is tradition, your first Python program will simply print `Hello world`.